CarseusLai/carseuslai.github.io/_pages/about.md

   <details>
     <summary>Job Descriptions:</summary>
     <ul>
-      <li>I was trained by an e-Sports player for 1 year and was a professional SF online (FPS) shooter for 8 years.</li>
+      I was trained by an e-Sports player for 1 year and was a professional SF online (FPS) shooter for 8 years.
     </ul>
   </details>